nortikin/sverchok/docs/Unit_01/lesson_03.rst

 **Where to start?**

-It helps to consider and name some properties of the Object we want to create.
 For non trivial objects we often use a notepad (yes, actual paper -- or blender Greasepencil etc) to draw a simplified version of what we want to accomplish.
-On a drawing we can easily name things, and even notice problems in advance.
+On a drawing we can easily name and point to properties, and even notice problems in advance.

 I chose a Grid because it has only a few properties, but they can be exposed in several ways.